alleystoughton/PCR/README.md

-information-theoretic - as opposed to relying on hardness assumptions - in each of our security theorems, the Simulator is existentially quantified, so that the Simulator is part of the *proof*, instead of part of the *specification* of security.
+information-theoretic - as opposed to relying on hardness assumptions - in each of our security theorems, the Simulator is existentially quantified, so that the Simulator is part of the *proof*, instead of part of the *specification*, of security.

 The EasyCrypt proofs are structured using the sequence of games approach, in which a protocol party's real and ideal games are